io-classic/System/BareMetalA.md

 ## [MODULE BareMetalA](https://github.com/io-core/Build/blob/main/BareMetalA.Mod)
 Module BareMetalA exercises features of the compiler in bringing Oberon up from bare metal on aarch64.

+Module BareMetalA exercises features of the compiler in bringing Oberon up from bare metal on aarch64.

 ## Constants:
 ```